 Design principle 3:

-Add a story to your drill by creating a short course.
-This will allow you to contextualize the sets of questions and give people relevant information before they start answering the questions.
-Check below to find out how it’s done!
+Adding a story allows you to contextualize the sets of questions and give people relevant information before they start answering.

 What?